 With regard to our MuSK-CAAR T cell product candidate, under the Amended and Restated License Agreement with Penn, we have in-licensed one patent family containing one issued U.S. patent with claims directed to a CAAR containing an extracellular domain containing a MuSK autoantigen and nucleic acids encoding the CAAR.
 This patent is scheduled to expire in 2039, without taking potential patent term extensions into account.
-This family also contains a counterpart patent granted in Japan which is steduled to expire in 2039, and counterpart patent applications pending in the U.S., Australia, Canada, China, Europe, Hong Kong, Israel, Japan, Korea, Mexico and New Zealand, which if issued, would be expected to expire in 2039.
+This family also contains a counterpart patent granted in Japan which is scheduled to expire in 2039, and counterpart patent applications pending in the U.S., Australia, Canada, China, Europe, Hong Kong, Israel, Japan, Korea, Mexico and New Zealand, which if issued, would be expected to expire in 2039.
 This patent family is owned by Penn and exclusively licensed to us in the field of the license.

 The term of individual patents depends upon the legal term of the patents in the countries in which they are obtained.
 In most countries in which we file, the patent term is 20 years from the earliest date of filing a non-provisional patent application.
 In the United States, the term of a patent covering an FDA-approved drug may be eligible for a patent term extension under the Hatch-Waxman Act as compensation for the loss of patent term during the FDA regulatory review process.
 The period of extension may be up to five years beyond the expiration of the patent but cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval.
 Only one patent among those eligible for an extension may be extended, and a given patent may only be extended once.
-Similar provisions are available in Europe and in certain other jurisdictions to extend the term of a patent that covers an approved drug.
-It is possible that issued U.S. patents covering each of our product candidates may be entitled to patent term extensions.
+Similar provisions are available in Europe and in certain other jurisdictions to extend the term of a patent term extensions.
 If our product candidates receive FDA approval, we intend to apply for patent term extensions, if available, to extend the term of patents that cover the approved product candidates.
 We also intend to seek patent term extensions in any jurisdictions where they are available, however, there is no guarantee that the applicable authorities, including the FDA, will agree with our assessment of whether such extensions should be granted, and even if granted, the length of such extensions.